StachRedeker/RTCwakeUpComputer/README.md

 I have a DS3231 board that can be accessed via I2C, so I used that protocol.

-The last important thing to note about the circuit
+The last important thing to note about the circuit is that I designed it to work in tandem with the existing computer hardware.
+I included pin headers to connect the power button from the computer case in parallel to the output of the relay.
+This way, both the relay and the original power button can be used to turn the computer on and off.

 ![The final result, built into a computer.](/Pictures/circuit.png) *Figure 3: The final result, built into a computer.*